jamesbloom/ozip/README.md

                        --leviathan -ml
                        --selkie -ms
                        --mermaid -mm
+		       --hydra -mh
+*Kraken provides a balance of ratio and speed.
+Leviathan provides maximum compression.
+Selkie and Mermaid are even faster.
+Hydra can hit performance targets between those choices.
+For more info see http://www.radgametools.com/oodlecompressors.htm*

 compression effort level:   -1 -2 ... -8...
 *Higher effort levels get a better compression ratio at the expense of encode time*